w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Perform initial cursory check to identify obvious issues

-If evaluation only happens when code is near completion, then begin with a quick accessibility check to identify obvious issues.
+Begin with a quick accessibility check to identify obvious issues.
 Results of such an evaluation will help determine the extent of any accessibility issues.
-Early visibility of issues will allow developers to begin assessing the problems and finding solutions.
+Aim to identify accessibility issues as early as possible to reduce the cost of implementing solutions.

 {::nomarkdown}
 <%= learn_more %>